-1.3 Traditional knowledge and folklore at the WTO
+1.3 Traditional Knowledge and Folklore at the WTO

 TRIPS is silent on TK, and makes no reference to the CBD.
 But this has not prevented developing countries from referring to the TRIPS-CBD relationship and portraying it in a negative light.
-In October 1999, twelve developing countries from Asia, Africa and Latin America submitted two joint papers to the General Council detailing the implementation issues they were seeking solutions to.11

-The two papers put forward several TRIPS-related proposals.
-One of these argued that TRIPS is incompatible with the CBD and sought a clear understanding that patents inconsistent with Article 15 of the CBD, which vests the authority to determine access to genetic resources in national governments, should not be granted.
+In October 1999, twelve developing countries from Asia, Africa and Latin America submitted two joint papers to the General of the CBD, which vests the authority to determine access to genetic resources in national governments, should not be granted.
 Several other proposals were directed to Article 27.3(b) and the review of its substantive provisions.
 One proposal was that the subparagraph should be amended in light of the provisions of the CBD taking fully into account the conservation and sustainable use of biological diversity, and the protection of the rights and knowledge of indigenous and local communities.